Ways to manage public speaking fear

 6. Eat lightly

 Heavy food in a delicate stomach makes you feel even more stressed.
 Eat light foods or if you can’t eat anything, take a nourishing drink, like a banana smoothie.
-(In fact, bananas have been found to contain natural beta blockers which minimize symptoms of anxiety.)
+Its easy and best Ways to Manage Public Speaking Fear.

 7. Be in the moment